archlinux/archinstall/README.md

 Any contributions to the translations are more than welcome, to get started please follow [the guide](https://github.com/archlinux/archinstall/blob/master/archinstall/locales/README.md)

+## Fonts
+The ISO does not ship with ship with all fonts needed for different languages.
+Fonts that are using a different character set than Latin will not be displayed correctly.
+If those languages want to be selected than a proper font has to be set manually in the console.

+All available console fonts can be found in `/usr/share/kbd/consolefonts` and can be set with `setfont LatGrkCyr-8x16`.

 # Scripting your own installation

 ## Scripting interactive installation